glutengo/rendering-strategies/backend/res/posts/rendering-strategies/rendering-strategies.md

 # Rendering Strategies

-[We have seen](./motivation) that Single Page Applications built with modern web frameworks are very popular.
+[We have seen](./motivation) that single page applications built with modern web frameworks are very popular.
 It is also known that these single page applications have potential flaws regarding perceived user performance and search engines.

 To tackle these flaws it is required to put the rendering strategy which is used in single page applications into perspective.